naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.14.ospf.operation.md

 | Advertising Networks | using **network** command               | **ipv6 ospf area** cmd  |
 | IP Unicast           | IPv4 unicast routing enabled by default | ipv6 unicast-routing    |
 | Authentication       | Plain text and MD5                      | IPsec                   |

+#### Multiarea OSPF Operation

+Single-ares OSPF works fine in smaller networks in which the number of links is manageable.
+However, a single area with 900 routers and 2000 subnets would cause problems.
+###### Single area design causes the following problems:

+* **Large routing tables**: by default, OSPF does not summarize routing updates
+* **Large LSDB**: In a single area, each router must maintain a database of all active links in the routing domain, regardless of whether that router is currently using a particular link.
+* **Frequent SPF calculations**: In a large network, changes to the LSDB can cause routers to spend many CPU cycles recalculating the SPF algorithm and updating the routing table

+To address these issues, OSPF supports hierarchical design through the uses of multiple OSPF areas.
+Multiarea OSPF is useful in larger network deployments to reduce processing and memory overhead.
+This involves breaking the one LSDB into several smaller LSDBs by using multiple OSPF areas

+## MultiArea OSPF Design